kayoslab/gitcha/README.md

 - Do not use any 3rd party Library
 - Try to document your code (inline comments are fine)
 - add a Readme file that explains your thought process while implementing the app and the decisions you made (both on design and architecture)
+- do not spend more than 3-4 hours on the task.

 ## Tasks
 ### **Task 1** - Connect to the Github API